 “For rural communities far away from big cities, families often need to account for the cost of rent [to allow their children to attend high school],” Bernard reminds.

 For many, the only way to send children to school is to borrow haphazardly or liquify assets, a tragedy that Mekong Plus seeks to address through the help of Mekong Quilts’ Scholarship Fund.

-Together with 100% profits of Mekong Quilts’ merchandise sales that go into funding the education of rural children, the sister organisations work hand-in-hand to organise an annual solidarity run since 2001 that attracts thousands of participants from all beneficiary communes.
+Together with 100% profits of Mekong Quilts’ merchandise sales that go into funding the education of rural children, the sister organizations work hand-in-hand to organize an annual solidarity run since 2001 that attracts thousands of participants from all beneficiary communes.